project-akri/akri/docs/udev-configuration.md

 spec](./modifying-akri-installation.md#modifying-the-brokerpodspec) and [service
 specs](./modifying-akri-installation.md#modifying-instanceservicespec-or-configurationservicespec) in the Configuration.

+## Disabling automatic service creation
+By default, the generic udev Configuration will create services for (all the brokers of) a specific Akri Instance and (all the brokers of) an Akri Configuration.
+Disable the create of Instance level services and Configuration level services by setting `--set udev.createInstanceServices=false` and `--set udev.createConfigurationService=false`, respectively.

+## Modifying a Configuration
+More information about how to modify an installed Configuration, add additional protocol Configurations to a cluster, or delete a Configuration can be found in the [Modifying a Akri Installation document](./modifying-akri-installation.md).

 ## Implementation details
 The udev implementation can be understood by looking at several things: